The Ultimate Guide to Buying Expandable Batons

 How the Brands Stack Up to One Another

-Rothco® is a trusted brand that makes batons out of solid steel.
+- Rothco® batons are made out of solid steel.
 But the upgrades provided increase, thanks to the various features provided, including: a foam non-slip grip for increased retention and control; a friction lock system to ensure the baton remains rigid; and an LED light that helps you see in the dark while using the baton.

 Furthermore, an added LED bulb makes the stun baton also work as a traditional flashlight.
 And the bulb included in this device is serious, making it easy for you to see in the darkest conditions.